 Greetings Campbell County Families,

-Presented below is my weekly update, providing important information about Campbell County Schools.
+Presented below is my most recent update, providing important information about Campbell County Schools.
 I would like to invite you to read this information at your earliest convenience.